-The QuadLN\S requires an external DC power supply between +7.5V and +18V.
+The QuadLN_S requires an external DC power supply between +7.5V and +18V.
 Do not exceed +18V DC.
 Typical current is 100-500 mA from a 12V supply, but heavy servos mechanical loads can increase the current beyond that range.
-See Section 2.1 for connection details.
+It is strongly recommended that you do not share the QuadLN_S power supply with any devices that have non-isolated Loconet interfaces, as this would defeat the built-in isolation.
+See Section 2.1 for power connection details.